analytixncs/analytix-docs/docs/informer/informer-javascript.md

 | _       | object/function | Lodash v3 library. [lodash](https://lodash.com)              |
 | moment  | function        | moment date manipulation library. [momentjs](https://momentjs.com) |

 To declare a variable use the `var` keyword.
+However, within the Powerscripts it seems you do not have to "declare" variables that you will be using.

 ```javascript
 var gtp = $inputs['greaterThanPrice'] || 0;